chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 To simulate a fake PAKE response, the server does the following:

-* Select a random PAKEScheme supported by the client and server.
+* Select a PAKEScheme supported by the client and server, as normal.
-* Include the `pake` extension in its ServerHello, containing a PAKEShare value with the randomly selected PAKEScheme and corresponding `pake_message`.
-To generate the `pake_message` for this `PAKEShare` value, the server should select a value uniformly at random from the set of possible values of the PAKE algorithm shares.
-For example, for SPAKE2+, this would be a random point on the elliptic curve group.
+* Include the `pake` extension in its ServerHello, containing a PAKEShare value with the selected PAKEScheme and corresponding `pake_message`.
+To generate the `pake_message` for this `PAKEShare` value, the server selects a value uniformly at random from the set of possible values of the PAKE algorithm shares.
 * Perform the rest of the protocol as normal.

 Because the server's share was selected uniformly at random, the server will reject